hwleungcsk/maths_ex/README.md

 # Usage
 \- Print it out

-\- Scan QR code to view the questions on web again
+\- Scan QR code to view the questions on web for answer checking

-\- Show/Hide answers
+\- Click Show/Hide answers at the bottom